7 Best Renters Insurance Companies in Massachusetts of 2026

 Now let’s review what renters insurance doesn’t cover.

 - Damage over your policy limit.
-Your coverage limit determines how much your policy will pay; for example, if the replacement cost of your belongings is $16,000 and your coverage limit is $15,000, you’ll need to pay for the final $1,000 out of your own pocket.
+Your coverage limit determines how much your policy will pay; for example, if the replacement cost of your belongings is $16,000 and your coverage limit is $15,000, you’ll need to pay for the final $1,000 out of your pocket.

 - Damage caused by non-covered events.
 Certain events are not covered by renters insurance; for example, most policies don’t cover flood damage, and if your property is damaged in flood, it will not be replaced under your renters insurance policy.